KashfeeH/README-generator/README.md

   * [Questions](#questions)

   ## Installation
-  Clone the repository and download node as well as the necessary version of inquirer.
+  Clone the github repo and download node.js as well as necessary version of inquirer.

   ## Usage
-  Open index.js in CLI and answers the questions prompted by inquirer based on your project.
+  Open index.js in CLI and inquirer will prompt questions related to the project.

   ## License
   Distributed under the MIT License.
 See LICENSE.txt for more information.

   ## Contributions
-  As I am novice in this field any contribution/suggestions wuld be highly appreciated.Also please refer to installation instructions.
+  As I am a novice in this field, suggestions or contributions would be much appreciated.
+Please refer to the installation instructions.

   ## Test
   npm test